au9ustine/hirilonde/README.md

 - `HIRILONDE_MODE`: Working mode, only allowed as either `client` or `server`
 - `HIRILONDE_CERT_PATH`: Certificate path, default would be `/var/hirilonde/hirilonde.pem` which is built in the image only for dev/debug use.

+## Known Issues

+- It does not work under docker on MacOS.
+(The failure might be caused by different docker network configuration, but root cause would be explored deeper)

 ~~up主今天太懒不想写文档~~